Biblical Exegesis

 Lessons

-• The first goal of hermeneutics is to determine the author’s intended meaning of the text.
-The interpretation process must take into account the genre of the literature and the historical and literary context.
-The meaning of the text controls our application.
-In this lecture, you will get a glimpse of the process of interpretation by looking at four principles of exegesis, the four steps we take to cross the bridge from our contemporary culture to the original context of the Biblical authors.
+- In this lecture, you will get a glimpse of the process of interpretation by looking at four principles of exegesis, walking through the steps we take to cross the bridge from the original context of the Biblical authors to our contemporary culture.0% Complete

 Class Resources